allegheny-college-cmpsc-200-fall-2025/course-materials/CODE_OF_CONDUCT.md

 One missed class or lab session counts as one absence.
 Coming to class/lab late, leaving early, or missing a large portion of a class/lab session will result in your being marked as “late” to class.
 Coming to class/lab unprepared may also result in being marked “late”.
 Being marked “late” to class three times during the course of a semester is equal to one absence.

-Students can have a certain number of absences without any impact to their grade.
-These accommodations are meant to cover illness and emergency, so you should always come to class if you are able to do so.
+**These accommodations are meant to cover illness and emergency, so you should always come to class if you are able to do so.**

 The exact number of permitted absences may vary by course.
 As a general guideline, students cannot miss more than two weeks of class in total throughout the academic semester without receiving a letter grade reduction.
 For your course’s attendance policy, see the individual course syllabus.